scoops82/3c_bot_max_deals_updater/README.md

 **Use this script at your own risk.**

-Before first running the script you will need to run
+Before first running the script for the first time, you will need to run

     pip install py3cw